-Seal and Logo
+Seminary Seal and Logo

 Institutional seals and logos are unique, historic symbols of an institution's identity and tradition.
 They represent the entire institution and, therefore, should be used with care and discretion.
-The use of Spurgeon College's seal and/or logo, in its past or present versions, on any publications, website, merchandise, in any electronic communications, or as a feature of any gratuity item, must be approved in advance by the Communications Office.
+The use of Midwestern Baptist Theological Seminary or Spurgeon College's seal and/or logo, in its past or present versions, on any publications, website, merchandise, in any electronic communications, or as a feature of any gratuity item, must be approved in advance by the Communications Office.

-Smoking
+Smoking and Vaping